Configure gMSA Permissions for Secure SQL Monitoring in Site24x7

 3. Select SQL Server type: Choose option 2: Remote SQL — SQL Server installed in another machine.

-Use the command Update APPMonitoring User (case-sensitive) to change the service logon account at any time after initial setup.
+Use the command Update APPMonitoring User (case-sensitive) to change the service logon account at any time after initial setup in Agent Manager.